-The Wentzville School District utilizes Blackboard, a telephone broadcast system that allows school administrators to notify all households by phone within minutes of an emergency or unplanned event that causes early dismissal or school cancellation.
+The Wentzville School District utilizes Focus, a new system that allows school administrators to notify all households within minutes of an emergency or unplanned event that causes early dismissal or school cancellation.
 The service may also be used occasionally by individual schools to communicate general announcements or reminders.
 Please be sure to notify the school office about any change in your personal contact information!
-Also be sure to download the WSD app (for Android and Apple) and enable notifications for your child's school.
-Remember, notifications can always be customized by parent (for example, you don't want to receive the calls, only texts and emails) by contacting the Community Relations Department at 636/327-3800, ext.
+Remember, notifications can always be customized by parents (for example, you don't want to receive the calls, only texts and emails) by contacting the Community Relations Department at 636/327-3800, ext.
 20357 or your child's school office.